 - Cases of repeat policy violations or incidents involving a potential safety risk to the resident or community may be referred directly to the Assistant Director of Conduct and Safety or the Director of Residential Life.

 - Notification is sent to the resident(s) potentially involved in the policy violation of the Standards of Conduct.

 - If the resident is found responsible for the policy violation in question, sanctions consistent with the policy violation are assigned.
-Sanctions are educational assignments or tasks used to increase self-awareness and encourage appropriate behavior consistent with community living.
+Sanctions are typically educational assignments or tasks used to increase self-awareness and encourage appropriate behavior consistent with community living.
 See Typical Sanctions below.